 Adopt a cluster mindset

 The goal should be to deliver value early to the business.
 Teams often focus on choosing the best platform for certain functions and then linking them up.
-A better strategy is to identify clusters that work and link them up.
+A better IT integration strategy for mergers and acquisitions is to identify clusters that work and link them up.
 Reducing duplication and ongoing modernization should be part of the long-term roadmap.
 This quickens the process of application rationalization, but at a minimal cost—you’re not looking for perfection in the first go.
 This also reveals the business function alignment that will be required as application rationalization picks up speed post-M&A.

 Assess the technology